yndajas/Algorithms/README.md

 # algorithms

-A collection of algorithms implmented in Ruby and/or JavaScript - print the output in a terminal and/or export it to JSON.
+A collection of algorithms implmented in Ruby and/or JavaScript.
+You can:

+- use the algorithms via a command-line interface
+- include them in other Ruby apps
+- export output to JSON (both via the command-line interface and when included in other apps)

 ## Features